AuHau/bee-dir/README.md

 $ npm start -- /path/to/directory
 ```

+Help page that you get when run `npm start -- --help`:
 ```
 Uploads specified directory to Swarm and after that verify the files were correctly uploaded.